CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 ### Step 3.
 Defining and executing a simple FireWorks workflow

+!!!
+Note
+    If not using the default names `my_launchpad.yaml` and `my_qadapter.yaml` for the LaunchPad and QueueAdapter files, you need to specify the filenames using the `-l` and `-q` flags of the `qlaunch` and `rlaunch` commands (only `-l` for `rlaunch`).
+If the files are neither in the current working directory, the full paths should be given or a configuration directory specified with the `-c` option.
+A good idea is also to leverage a `FW_config.yaml` configuration file in which several default parameters can be set.
+The official FireWorks documentation gives further instructions on [how to use the FW config file](https://materialsproject.github.io/fireworks/config_tutorial.html).

-A FireTask describes the computation to be performed and combining multiple FireTasks yields Fireworks and Workflows.
+A FireTask describes a subtask to be performed and combining multiple FireTasks yields Fireworks and Workflows.
 Similar to the LaunchPad and QueueAdapter, these can be specified using YAML files.
 A simple `hello_wf.yaml` example is shown below.

 ```yaml
 fws: